Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 3. Wait for the Pipeline Server to finish creating.
 When it is ready, your screen should look like this:
 ![02-02-pipelineserver03.png](02-02-pipelineserver03.png)

-At this stage, your Pipeline Server is ready and deployed.

 ⚠️ It is essential to wait until the Pipeline Server creation is complete.

-If it is still in progress, please be patient until it finishes.
+At this stage, you are connected to your Data Science Project, the Data Connection has been configured for storage, and your Pipeline Server is now ready and deployed for workflows.